Suggested ways to accomplish key tasks and address common challenges

 Considerations when posting new course materials:

 - Make sure students know when new material is posted.
-If you post new materials in HuskyCT, be sure to let students know what you posted and where.
-The Announcement tool can be an effective communication method for this purpose.
+The Announcement tool in HuskyCT can be an effective communication method for this purpose.

-- If possible, try to keep things mobile friendly: In a crisis, some students may only have a phone available, so make sure you are using mobile-friendly formats, such as PDFs, mp3s, and mp4s.
+- Try to keep things mobile friendly: Mobile-friendly formats such as PDFs, MP3, and MP4 will help when using mobile devices.
 Consider saving other files (such as PowerPoint presentations) to PDFs, which are easier to read on phones and tablets.
-Keep the file size small.
-Videos require a lot of bandwidth, so only require them if you are confident students will have access to them during a closure or cancellation and be sure to deliver them from a streaming server/service like Kaltura.
+Remember, videos require a lot of bandwidth, so choose your media content wisely and be sure to deliver them from a streaming server/service like Kaltura.

 - For courses using commercially available films, consider asking the library to put an electronic copy on reserve.
 All videos should be captioned.